-10.1 This complies with the current Accounts and Audit Regulations.
+10.1 This complies with the current Accounts and Audit Regulations in that the accounts and their audit are finally complete.

 11. Details of outcome of consultation

 11.1 The draft accounts were made available for public inspection and published on the websites for comment.